RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: C

-### Question # 7 - 	Ben wants to gather business requirements for his software development effort and is using an Agile methodology.
+### [important] Question # 7 - 	Ben wants to gather business requirements for his software development effort and is using an Agile methodology.
 Which of the following is [not] a common means of gathering user requirements in an Agile process?
 A.  Brainstorming.
-B.	**Documentation review**.
+B.	Documentation review.
 C.	User observation.
 D.	Surveys.